Bhairav (raga): History

 Bhairav raga is an ancient raga that is considered to be extremely old and originated many centuries ago.
 The origin of Bhairav raga is disputed.
 According to some musicians, Bhairav raga was the first raga that originated from the mouth of Lord Shiva.
 While some musicians argue that Bhairav raga originated from the mouth of Lord Surya.
 This is why it was sung in the daytime.
-Bhairava is one of the names of Shiva especially in his powerful form as a naked ascetic with matted locks and body smeared with ashes.
+Bhairava is one of the names of Shiva especially in his powerful form as a meditative ascetic with matted locks and body smeared with ashes.
 The ragas too have some of these masculine and ascetic attributes in their form and compositions.

 The Bhairav raga itself is extremely vast and allows a huge number of note combinations and a great range of emotional qualities from valor to peace.
 There are many variations based on it including (but not restricted to) Ahir Bhairav, Alam Bhairav, Anand Bhairav, Bairagi Bhairav, Mohini Bhairav Beehad Bhairav, Bhavmat Bhairav, Devata Bhairav, Gauri Bhairav, Hijaz Bhairav, Shivmat Bhairav, Nat Bhairav, Bibhas, Ramkali, Gunkali, Zeelaf, Jogiya (raga), Saurashtra Bhairav, Bangal Bhairav, Komal Bhairav, Mangal Bhairav, Kaushi Bhairav, Bhatiyari Bhairav, Beehad Bhairav, Virat Bhairav, Kabiri Bhairav, Prabhat Bhairav, Roopkali, Bakula Bhairav, Hussaini Bhairav, Kalingda, Devaranjani, Asa Bhairav, Jaun Bhairav, and Bhairav.